Tillinghast L'Hommedieu Huston: Bill Donovan years (1914–1917)

 To convince Huston and Ruppert to take on such a troubled franchise, Ban Johnson, the president of the American League, had gotten agreements from other teams to make decent players available to the Yankees at reasonable prices.
 The Yankees purchased Wally Pipp and Hugh High from the Detroit Tigers for $5,500 ($ in current dollar terms), but other owners withheld their players.
 The Yankees attempted to acquire Shoeless Joe Jackson, but he was traded to the Chicago White Sox instead.
 Huston accused Johnson of directing the transaction without allowing the Yankees to bid.
 The Yankees finished in fifth place in the American League in 1915, and retained Donovan as their manager while releasing many players.

 Huston and Ruppert used their wealth to acquire talented players, and used the collapse of the Federal League after the 1915 season as an opportunity to acquire them.
 Huston and Ruppert reported that they spent $120,000 ($ in current dollar terms) on player acquisitions in their first year as owners, with the most expensive acquisitions being Home Run Baker, Bob Shawkey, Lee Magee, Dan Tipple, Nick Cullop, and Joe Gedeon.
 The Yankees finished in fourth place in 1916, their best finish since 1910, and they signed Donovan for another season.
 In 1917, Huston brought a drill sergeant to spring training to instill discipline in his players, a strategy later adopted by other team owners.

-Upon America's entry into World War I in April 1917, Huston reenlisted in the Army as the commander of the 16th Regiment of Engineers.
+Upon American entry into World War I in April 1917, Huston reenlisted in the Army as the commander of the 16th Regiment of Engineers.
 His regiment sailed for Europe on August 1, 1917, and reached France in March 1918, among the first to reach the front lines.
 He served in France, building roads and railroads behind British lines near Bethune during the German spring offensive, and then with the American Expeditionary Forces near Varennes and Montfaucon during the Meuse–Argonne offensive.
 Huston was promoted to major in May 1918, and again to lieutenant colonel in September 1918.
 General John J. Pershing cited Huston for meritorious service.